-This means that the overall returns will not align perfectly with that which would have arisen if the money had been invested precisely in accordance with investors wishes.
+This means that the overall return will not align perfectly with that which would have arisen if the money had been invested precisely in accordance with investors wishes.
 So some sort of divvy up will be required.
 How this is done is not disclosed.
-Given that the most important decision in driving long term returns is asset allocation – it seems very strange to leave this bit to fate.”Dr Montcrief
+Given that the most important decision in driving long term return is asset allocation – it seems very strange to leave this bit to fate.”Dr Montcrief

 Of course, this promptly blew my mind.
-I did some more research into fund pooling which I found out was pretty standard – and then got back to Dr Montcrief asking for more information on pooling and its widespread use within the super fund industry.
+I did some more research into fund pooling which I found out was pretty standard – and then got back to Dr Montcrief asking for more information on pooling and its widespread use within the superannuation fund industry.
 She wrote back immediately with;